callmeEddie/daily311/README.md

 # daily311
-311 request Shiny app with automated daily updates using Python
+311 request Shiny app with automated daily updates using Python and Linux